PiN Student Life

 DEPARTMENT OF NEUROBIOLOGY

-PiN students are invited to join all Department of Neurobiology events, including the Monday lunchtime seminar series, Friday afternoon pizza talks, Friday beer hour, the annual holiday party, and the annual departmental retreat, which gives them the opportunity to mix & mingle with department faculty and postdocs.
+PiN students are invited to join all Department of Neurobiology events, including the Monday lunchtime seminar series, Thursday lunchtime systems journal club, Friday afternoon pizza talks, Friday beer hour, the annual holiday party, and the annual departmental retreat, which gives them the opportunity to mix & mingle with department faculty and postdocs.
 PiN students have also taken on leadership roles in the Departmental Committees on Diversity & Inclusion, under the scope of NeuroDEI, working to advance a culture of inclusion & belonging across the department and building community along the way.

 DMS & GSAS